Attorneys Demand Chicago Police Stop ‘Abusive’ Search Warrant Tactics

 The Coalition’s enforcement action letter underscores these points as an “absence of accountability” and said CPD “has failed to discipline any officer for their conduct during any of the abusive raids reported by CBS.”

-One of those officers led the bad raid on Khamme Lazar’s home in February.
+One of those officers was part of the bad raid on Khamme Lazar’s home in February.

 Lazar and her then 4-year-old granddaughter, Leyalina, were on the other end of the door when officers wrongly raided her apartment in February.
 She said she was deep in prayer, holding her granddaughter, just moments before the door broke down.